Skip to main content

 • Assets with transfer-on-death designations

-Executor Fee: Do I Have to Take It?
+Executor Fees California: Do I Have to Take Them?

 Executors are entitled to statutory compensation but are not required to accept it.
 Family members serving as executors often waive their fee to preserve estate assets for beneficiaries.